TrimAgency/wordpress-starter-template/README.md

 ## Webpack
 - `webpack --watch`
 - changes to typescript or javascript files compile to bundle.js and bundle-min.js
-- changes to SASS files compile to style.css
+- changes to SASS files compile to assets/css/style.css

+## DeployIgnore
+After changing the trim-starter folder name to your project name, open `.deployignore` and change all references to folder `trim-starter` to your new folder name.

+## 3rd party js libraries
+Place files in `assets/js/vendor/` and enqueue file in `functions.php`.
+In your typescript files import statement should point to file in vendor folder.

-### Folder Structure
+### Theme Folder Structure
 ---------------
 <pre style="max-height: 300px;"><code>Theme Root
     │    ├── assets